kubedb/docs/docs/guides/proxysql/tls/configure/index.md

   namespace/demo created
   ```

+> Note: YAML files used in this tutorial are stored in [docs/guides/mariadb/tls/configure/examples](https://github.com/kubedb/docs/tree/{{< param "info.version" >}}/docs/guides/proxysql/tls/configure/examples) folder in GitHub repository [kubedb/docs](https://github.com/kubedb/docs).

+### Deploy KubeDB MySQL instance as the backend

-Also we need a mysql backend for the proxysql server.
-So we are  creating one with the below yaml.
+We need a mysql backend for the proxysql server.
+So we are creating one with the following yaml.

 ```yaml
 apiVersion: kubedb.com/v1alpha2